abhiram1212/Gentopia/README.md

 ./delete_agent <your_agent_name>
 ```

-## For the Bonus Question, I implemented a Weather Information agent.
+## For the Bonus Question, I implemented a Phone number Verfication agent.
-This weather information tool is using the OpenWeatherMap API to provide real-time weather data as requested by the user.

-This gives real-time weather updates for any city in the world.
-The user query gets the latest weather information from OpenWeatherMap, ensuring that the data is always up-to-date.
+This phone number verification tool uses the NumVerify API to validate phone numbers in real-time.

+It provides detailed information such as the phone number's validity, location, carrier, and line type.

+The user query retrieves accurate and up-to-date information for phone numbers from anywhere in the world, ensuring reliable verification.

 This is based on the `scholar` agent we have created in the pool.
 As before, we simply clone it:
 ```
-./clone_agent scholar get_weather
+./clone_agent scholar num_verify_agentr
 ```

-Once the weather_agent is cloned, make sure to make these changes in the agent.yaml file:
+Once the num_verify_agent is cloned, make sure to make these changes in the agent.yaml file:
-- model_name: gpt-4o-mini
+- -model_name: gpt-4o-mini

 In Plugins add the following:
-- name: get_weather
+- -name: number_verif

 In target_tasks add the following:
-- get weather
+- -number verify

 You can now run this agent via:
-- python assemble.py get_weather
+- -python assemble.py num_verify_agent